ThomasVuNguyen/comfyScript/README.md

   where:
     pin1 to pin4: pins 1 -> 4 (ULN2003 driver board)
     direction: -1 for clockwise, 0 for stop & 1 for counter clockwise

-future plan: option for full, one-and-a-half, and one step control
-note: currently, there is a 0.1 second delay between direction changes - to be improved
 ```
 ## Distance Sensor (HC-SR04 and infared shock sensor)
 <div id="header" style="float: left;" >
   <img src="assets/distance-sensor.png" width="40"/>